brad-cannell/bnotes/README.md

+# Update 2018-07-21:

+I don’t really like using/maintaining the bnotes package.
+I think I’d rather just use a notes folder (maybe as a project) like I used to.
+The package aspect is extra work for essentially no benefit.
+I didn’t delete bnotes, but I copied all the files over to my r_notes folder.

 # bnotes

 This package contains random notes about R code and using R that I created for myself.
 These notes didn't used to be in a package - they were just a folder full of random bits of code.
 However, the intent behind putting them into a package is to create vignettes with my notes that I can view from within RStudio even while I'm offline.